John Cheng: Personal life

 In a 1996 interview, Ah Nan opened up on his past as a hooligan.
 As one of five children with two parents working to support the family, Ah Nan was neglected and turned to smoking, violence and acts of gangsterism, under the influence of friends.
 He later joined a loan-shark syndicate and became a runner.
 Ah Nan worked several menial jobs before entering showbiz in 1987.
 He received his secondary education in Chai Chee Secondary School.

 Ah Nan was arrested on suspicions of supplying ecstasy in 2006.
 He admitted consuming the drugs but not supplying them.
 He was jailed at the drug rehabilitation center for a year and on home probation for six months after his release.

 Ah Nan courted controversy when he shouted at journalists during Jack Neo's 2010 press conference on the latter's extramarital affairs.
 Netizens were divided over his behaviour, with some rapping him for passing off Neo's affair as a norm.

 Ah Nan married to Lung Yoke Ching twice and had three daughters.

 Death

-In the early hours of 22 January 2013, Ah Nan collapsed backstage followed by a performance at defunct Club Cleopatra, in Parklane Shopping Mall.
-He died shortly thereafter aged 52, apparently from a heart attack on the next day.
+In the early hours of 22 January 2013, Cheng collapsed backstage followed by a performance at defunct Club Cleopatra, in Parklane Shopping Mall.
+He died shortly thereafter aged 51, apparently from a heart attack on the next day.

-Reports later emerged that Ah Nan had an unhealthy habit of guzzling 10 bottles of Coca-Cola daily, to sustain energy levels for his hectic working hours.
+Reports later emerged that Cheng had an unhealthy habit of guzzling 10 bottles of Coca-Cola daily, to sustain energy levels for his hectic working hours.
 He was also suffering from high blood pressure, liver failure and high cholesterol levels, and was taking medication for these conditions.
-Before his death, Ah Nan last acted as a Taoist Medium in 2013 film Judgement Day.
+Before his death, he last acted as a Taoist Medium in 2013 film Judgement Day.